-Percussionist Piero Guimaraes stands at the forefront of a new generation of international performers who specialize in orchestral and contemporary music.
+Percussionist Piero Guimaraes stands at the forefront of a new generation of international performers specializing in orchestral and contemporary music.
 A native of Brazil, Guimaraes presented the Brazilian premiere of several pivotal works by influential composers including Iannis Xenakis, Steve Reich and Peter Eotvos.
 Guimaraes concertizes extensively, having made his mark in halls across the United States, Brazil, Austria, Germany, Spain, and Holland.
 A versatile player, Guimaraes is a frequent participant in orchestral and contemporary music festivals including The World Orchestra, International Ensemble Modern Academy, Pommersfelden Summer Akademy and the Percussive Arts Society International Convention.
 He has collaborated extensively with living composers, working with John Luther Adams, Heinz Holliger, and Kaija Saariaho to name only a few.
-Additionally, Guimaraes has performed under the baton of many world-renowned conductors including Maestro Kurt Mazur.
-Guimaraes earned his bachelor's degree from Sao Paulo State University in Brazil and his master's degree from SUNY Stony Brook in New York.
-He is presently a doctoral candidate in percussion performance under the instruction of Eduardo Leandro.
+Additionally, Guimaraes performs regularly with the Rhode Island Philharmonic Orchestra, Boston Musica Viva, the United States Coast Guard Band and the New Bedford Symphony Orchestra and has performed under the baton of many world-renowned conductors including Maestro Kurt Mazur.
+Guimaraes earned his bachelor's degree from Sao Paulo State University in Brazil and holds a Master's and Doctor of Musical Arts degree from Stony Brook University in New York.